tconbeer/harlequin-web/src/docs/keymaps/index.md

 ---
+title: About Key Bindings
-title: Customizing Key Bindings
+topic: Customizing Key Bindings
-menuOrder: 7
+menuOrder: 25
 ---

 ## About Key Bindings and Keymaps